Menopause Help for Husbands: 6 Tips on How to Help Your Midlife Wife

-Do a quick online search for the resources available specifically for men to learn about menopause.
+Do a quick online search for the resources available specifically for menopause help for husbands?
 Seriously, go ahead.
 We’ll wait.

 Well?
-I’m guessing you found information about lackluster libidos and vaginal dryness.
+I’m guessing you found information about lackluster libidos and vaginal dryness remedies.
 Which tells you a lot about what our society thinks men are interested in.
 Now try looking for info about the menopause divorce rate.
 Uh huh.

 If you have a partner going through midlife changes, I’m betting it impacts more than just your sex life.
 And I bet you’d love to make it easier on her, if only you knew how.
 "Menopausal rage" might be a thing, but menopause and anger toward husbands don't have to go together.